September 27th is National Corned Beef Hash Day.

 Historical note: Corned beef did not come from Ireland: Irish immigrants to New York City learned to corn beef from their Jewish immigrant neighbors.
 Corned beef recipes in Ireland migrated back across the pond, from the U.S. to the Emerald Isle.

 Corned beef is salt-cured brisket of beef (photo #9).
 The term comes from the treatment of the meat with large-grained rock salt (photo #10), also called “corns” of salt (because they could be the size of small corn kernels).

-It this requires slow cooking over low heat, which breaks down the tough fibers, collagen and connective tissues, thus tenderizing the meat.
+This requires slow cooking over low heat, which breaks down the tough fibers, collagen, and connective tissues, thus tenderizing the meat.